OpenGuilds/API-Documentation/source/includes/_batches.md

 }
 ```

-Batches are created when you send data to a guild.
+Batches are created when you send data to a [Guild](#the-guild-object).

-They hold information about groupings of data, which are used to prioritize
-which pieces of data get completed by a guild at any given time.

-When you create a Batch, it is unpaid.
-Guilds will not work
-on Contracts which are unpaid to a price floor they set.
+Batches must be funded before they are given to guild [Members](#the-member-object) to work on.

 The object has the following attributes: